Alfresco/docs-activiti-enterprise/docs/modeling/processes/variables.md

 # Process variables
 Process variables are used to store values and pass them between BPMN elements throughout a process instance.
+The scope of process variables is restricted to a process and not a process definition which is important to consider when modeling with [pools](../processes/bpmn/pools.md) in a process definition.

 ## Creating process variables
 A process definition without any BPMN element selected will display an **Edit Process Variables** button in the properties panel.
+If using [pools](../processes/bpmn/pools.md) then the **Edit Process Variables** button will only appear when a single process is selected.
 Process variables can be configured using the inbuilt GUI or the JSON editor provided with it.

 Each process variable has four properties: